 We have lots more plain English analysis of Baroness Nicholson of Winterbourne’s voting record on issues like health, welfare, taxation and more.
 Visit Baroness Nicholson of Winterbourne’s full vote analysis page for more.

-Entered the House of Lords in 1997
+Entered the House of Lords on 3 November 1997

 Party was Liberal Democrat until 5 Jul 2016; Non-affiliated until 12 Sep 2016